lcthomas/engl4771s25/course-info-policies.md

 - Detailed final project outline;
 - 7-8 minute final project presentation

-All of the above preliminary assignments will be graded on completion.
+All of the above preliminary assignments will be graded on completion, though their overall quality will be considered when I assign your grade for the final project.

 ## Policies and Information
 ### Language, Power, and Difficulty